On 23rd of April 2015, Mihai Șucan passed away due to metastatic cancer caused by

 Since my previous blog post I did some polishing to the Moodle 2.0 integration.
 Dan

 Poltawski from the Moodle community has provided his valuable feedback.
 He suggested I switch the parsing of the data URL

-expression and that I warn users before submitting a form while editing an image with unsaved changes.
+to a regular expression and that I warn users before submitting a form while editing an image with unsaved changes.
 I made

-and now I am looking forward for more feedback.
+both of these changes and now I am looking forward for more feedback.

 This blog post is more about the overall Google Summer of Code